LiMinggang/madedit-mod/README.txt

 3. stdc++ version

 Mod v0.4.11
-Note: please use the convertcfg.py to convert your old config if you want to restore your old config
+Note: please use the convertcfg.py to convert your old config if you want to restore your old config, use clearbms.py to clear the bookmarks before running MadEdit-Mod

 New: Open file path with default file explorer, set "EXTEXPLORER" as the env for open in another application #243
 New: Add '-d' to define a new delimiter to replace '*'